How chronic pain can impact your mental health

 How psychological treatment can help you manage chronic pain

-Research shows that psychologists can play a significant role in supporting you to live with chronic pain.
+Research shows that psychologists can play a significant role in supporting you to live with persistent pain.
 Evidence-based psychological treatment approaches that can help you live with chronic pain and improve your mood and quality of life include:

 - Relaxation techniques can reduce your physiological arousal and pain levels